 The Lower Costs

 Owning a car and owning a bike are in two different worlds when it comes to the total costs of running both.
 A bike tends to be many times cheaper, especially in the long run when considering the costs of both maintenance, repairs, and fuel.
 The mileage off of a bike is almost always better due to significantly lower weight, and this can quickly add up over time, especially if you tend to drive most days.
+Even shipping a bike will be cheaper.

 Ease of Cleaning